aravind-sadharani/chandraveena/src/blog/r4-bhairavi/index.md

 ## Release Links

-Please note that since this performance was held in a place of worship, video recording is not available, however, we are uploading the full audio file to YouTube, with Information Cards for your enjoyment.
+Please note that since this performance was held in a place of worship, a video recording is not available.
+However, we are uploading the full audio file to YouTube, with information labels for your enjoyment.

-The full video recording of the Pallavi of this performance is available at https://youtu.be/gWkMs_AzEXM.
+The full video recording of the Pallavi is available at https://youtu.be/gWkMs_AzEXM.

 Snippets from this performance are available at https://youtu.be/c7O7weNTDZs.